About the UT Gardens

 To inspire, educate, and cultivate an appreciation of plants through horticultural displays, educational programs, and research.

-The University of Tennessee Gardens located in Knoxville and Jackson are part of the UT Institute of Agriculture.
+Recognized in 2013 as the official botanical gardens of the state of Tennessee, the University of Tennessee Gardens located in Knoxville, Jackson and Crossville are part of the UT Institute of Agriculture.
 Some 4,000 annuals, perennials, herbs, tropicals, trees, shrubs, vegetables and ornamental grasses are evaluated each year.
-Both gardens are TN Certified Arboreta.
-The gardens are open during all seasons and free to the public.
-For more information visit http://utgardens.tennessee.edu/ and http://westtennessee.tennessee.edu/ornamentals/.
+Both the Knoxville and Jackson gardens are TN Certified Arboreta.
+The gardens are open during all seasons and are free to the public.
+For more information visit Knoxville Gardens website, Crossville Gardens website, or Jackson Gardens website.

 The gardens are planted to demonstrate each plants' ideal use in the landscape.
 In this manner, visitors are not only able to see what plants thrive and flourish in the Tennessee climate but get ideas on garden design and how to use plants in their own landscapes and gardens as well.